stellar009/Horizon-Rise/README.md

 **⚡ Performance-Oriented Design**

-1. Highly optimized for Windows PCs and laptops
+1. Optimized for Windows PCs and laptops

 **🛠️ Built With**